talzab/Distributed-Data-Analysis/README.md

 - Prepare data: Clean, format, and consolidate into a Spark DataFrame.
 - Analyze data: Calculate aggregates including flight counts, delay percentages, and statistics by carrier.

+### Part 2: Feature Engineering
+- Method: Engineer features such as day of the week, airport weather delay rates, and departures relative to daily averages to enhance predictive accuracy.

 ## Getting Started

 To get started with the project, follow these steps: